 One thing in common among these flourless cakes is that the texture is moist and dense, except for this Flourless Chocolate Almond Torte.
 This cake is fudgy but surprisingly light.
 I like it even better after I had it refrigerated for few hours.

 I only made half of the recipe, and I used my new small spring form pan.
-I like the idea that I can have small size cakes, nice for sharing with friends, but most of all, I can make different variations every time I eat it or share it.
+I like the idea that I can have small size cakes, it is nice for sharing with friends, but most of all, I can make different variations every time I eat it or share it.

 I had this with Pecan Walnut Ice Cream, just like Brownie Alamode style.
 I drizzled it with my Homemade Salted Caramel Sauce, it is so delicious!
 The ice cream and Homemade Salted Caramel Sauce match perfectly with the cake, every bite melts in my mouth.
 This is so far my favorite way of eating it.
 Yum!